NBC rescues 'Brooklyn Nine-Nine' one day after Fox canceled it

 Samberg (@thelonelyisland) and Melissa Fumero were among cast members celebrating, as Fumero said told fans, "You got loud and you were heard and you saved our show."

 Chances were fleeting for saving the series, which performed well in USA TODAY's Save Our Shows poll.
-Hulu licenses reruns, but declined to make its own offer Friday to buy new episodes.
+Hulu licenses reruns, but declined to make its own offer Friday to buy new episodes as it did for The Mindy Project, another NBC-owned comedy canceled by Fox.
 Netflix also reportedly passed on the series.
 But fans including Hamilton creator Lin-Manuel Miranda, singer Josh Groban and director Guillermo del Toro (The Shape of Water) tweeted pleas to save it.

 “Ever since we sold this show to Fox, I’ve regretted letting it get away, and it’s high time it came back to its rightful home,” said NBC Entertainment chairman Robert Greenblatt, in a statement.
 “Mike Schur, Dan Goor, and Andy Samberg grew up on NBC, and we’re all thrilled that one of the smartest, funniest, and best cast comedies in a long time will take its place in our comedy lineup."